KWilson310/E-Cigarette-Health-Advertisement-Study/README.md

 * scikit-learn

 ## Custom Functions
-The pipeline custom function was used in the Elastic Net models.
+A custom function called no_duplicate_columns was created in the Data Cleaning script and ensured that no data columns were accidentally duplicated.
+Additionally, the pipeline custom function was used in the Elastic Net models.

 ## Steps to Run the Project
 * Files in the Scripts folder are numbered, representing the order in which they should be run.